icodesign/icodesign/README.md

 ### 👋 Hey!

-I'm a software engineer @Microsoft working on Outlook Mobile.
+I'm a self-funded software engineer.

 ### 📫 How to reach me